ronan-dupont/ronan-dupont.github.io/_teaching/M2_synthetic-temporal.md

 date: 2023-01-01
 location: "Montpellier, France"
 ---
-This python course is intended for master 1 in coastal engineering.
+This course is intended for master 2 in coastal engineering.
 The lessons are adapted for beginners.

 TP1: Les bases du langage Python
 ======